• Skip to primary navigation

 Roasted, Not Grilled

-You could also try pan frying the fish in a cast iron pan in a little butter and oil.
-That would give it a slightly different taste but we were cooking for a bunch of people and thought roasting was the best way to go.
+You could also try pan-frying the fish in a cast iron pan with a little butter and oil.
+That would give it a slightly different taste, but we were cooking for many people and thought roasting was the best way to go.

 Grilled Taco Recipe